gaussian/permissible/README.md

 incorporate checking of the root model for permissions.
 See the documentation for `PermDef` and `PermissibleMixin.has_object_permissions` for info and examples.

-You can also use `PermissibleGroupRootMixin` to help you manage the `PermRootGroup` records.
+You can also use `PermRootAdminMixin` to help you manage the `PermRoot` records.

 ## Feature 3: Assignment on record creation